ravivyas84/go-blog/posts/what-is-product-management-and-pmf.md

 ## Right User

-- Don’t sell ice to Eskimos, you are building the wrong product
+- Don't sell ice to Eskimos, you are building the wrong product
-- Bad users don’t want to pay, they don’t add value to your product
+- Bad users don't want to pay, they don't add value to your product

 ## Right Package